CarletonU-COMP2406-W2013/TheImmigrants/FinalDocumentation/Readme.md

 one for users to search and stream videos, one for users to view and stream the top played videos and a final page to stream continuously the top played videos.

-Our main dependencies are Node.js, Express, MongoDB, Twitter Bootstrap, JQuery and the Jade Template Engine.
+Our main dependencies are Node.js, Express, MongoDB and the Jade Template Engine.

+In order to run our program, all of the main dependencies must be installed.
+In order for our web application to work properly, MongoDB must be started previous to running our application for the first time.